Interface Advanced¶

 同意

-Of course, there is also information related to the element's area and coordinates, which you can also access.
-For example, if you want to get the area information of the element, you can use it as shown below to print the area information.
-You can also assign it to a variable for subsequent operations.
+Of course, there is also information related to the element's area coordinates; you can also access them.
+For instance, if you want to get the area information corresponding to the element, you can print the area information as follows, or save it as a variable for later operations.

 >>> info = element.info()